Kidd's Fair Work Law & Annotated Act (including WHS law)

 - Detailed and extensive annotations to the Fair Work Act 2009

 - Well-indexed summaries of Fair Work Commission cases

 - Statements of Fair Work Commission legal principles

 Australian Employment Law

 I have found the service helpful and very accessible.
-The modest price and regular updates of the consolidated information makes this is an invaluable resource.
+The modest price and regular updates of the consolidated information makes this an invaluable resource.